manvitamarkala/DS-5500---HW1/README.md

 1) The visuals are more appealing and easier to understand when more number of variables come into picture.
 If there are multiple variables that need to be compared across different dimensions, static visualisation makes the graph less understandable.

-2) Interactive Visualizations can be built so that all users, regardless of disability status, can access the information easily.
+2) Interactive visualizations can be built so that all users, regardless of disability status, can access the information easily.

 3) Identifying trends to find out root causes and depicting a story out of complex data gets easier with interactive visualisations